pkovacevic/csharp-fer/Lec05-AspNetCore2Project/README.md

 #### 4. Enroll students to a course

 4.1 Seed database with course enrollments.
 Show list of students enrolled in a course.

+4.2 Enable adding student to course.
+Write nice message to user on success.